Xilinx/Vitis-Tutorials/Developer_Contributed/01-Versal_Custom_Thin_Platform_Extensible_System/README.md

 | --------------------|---------------------------------------------------------
 | Makefile            | The ps_apps generic Makefile; it automatically searches for sub-projects to build
 | aie_dly_test/*      | PS XRT Application - using the native XRT API - Makefile and sources that measures the delay between counter-input and aie-output
-| vadd_cpp/*          | PS XRT Application - using the native XRT API - Makefile and sources that checks out the vadd kernel
+| vadd_mm_cpp/*       | PS XRT Application - using the native XRT API - Makefile and sources that checks out the vadd_mm kernel
-| vadd_ocl/*          | PS XRT Application - using the opencl XRT API - Makefile and sources that checks out the vadd kernel
+| vadd_mm_ocl/*       | PS XRT Application - using the opencl XRT API - Makefile and sources that checks out the vadd_mm kernel
+| vadd_s/*            | PS XRT Application - using the native XRT API - Makefile and sources that checks out the mm2s_vadd_s -> vadd_s -> s2mm_vadd_s kernels

  - Builds the output files needed for vitis packager -> `[project-root]/ps_apps/exe/*.exe`